rpm-software-management/rpm/CONTRIBUTING.md

 so do not check for it.
 Also all "destructor" type functions in rpm accept NULL arguments, don't check for it separately.

+On the C++ side, don't catch `std::bad_alloc`, it should abort the process just like the C allocators do.
+Other specific exceptions such as those coming from the filesystem should be caught to avoid leaking them into C code which cannot handle it - or use the non-throwing versions to begin with.

 ### Miscellaneous

 While many details differ and lot of it does not apply at all, the